What is Chronic Obstructive Pulmonary Disorder?

 What's the difference between COPD and a normal cough?

-The two most common forms of COPD, emphysema and chronic bronchitis, are caused by smoking cigarettes.
+The two most common forms of COPD, emphysema and chronic bronchitis, are caused by smoking.
 For this reason, it can be difficult to distinguish the symptoms of COPD from a standard smoker's cough.

-While most smokers experience coughing, COPD is characterized by a daily cough that produces mucus for at least three months out of the year for two consecutive years.
+While most smokers experience coughing, COPD is focused on a consistent daily cough.
+It that produces mucus.
+It needs to occur for a minimum of three months out of the year for two consecutive years.
 And unlike a regular cough, COPD also causes shortness of breath, especially during exercise; wheezing; chest tightness; a blue tinge to the lips and fingernail beds; lack of energy; chronic respiratory infections; and unexplained weight loss.

 If you have a chronic cough and expect it might be COPD, your doctor will perform a lung function test known as spirometry.
 You blow into a large tube connected to a machine that measures how much air your lungs can hold and how fast you can exhale all the air from your lungs.
 Your doctor may recommend this screening if you are a smoker, since it can detect COPD before symptoms arise.